-In Romania, the network of teachers who participated in the training, and the High Schools with which Polylogos has protocols of ongoing collaboration within BOND and other projects, will play a crucial role in disseminating and implementing educational curricula and training materials on Jewish history, culture, and antisemitism.
-Furthermore, Polylogos and consortium partners in Italy, Hungary, and Poland, will promote the materials in their networks of organizations and institutions engaged in formal and informal education on the Holocaust, antisemitism, and other related topics.
+In Romania, the network of teachers who participated in the training, and the public school authorities and High Schools with which Polylogos has protocols of ongoing collaboration within BOND and other projects, are playing a crucial role in disseminating and implementing educational curricula and training materials.
+Furthermore, the consortium partners in Romania, Italy and Hungary will promote the materials in their networks of organizations and institutions engaged in formal and informal education on the Holocaust, antisemitism, and other related topics, in their respective countries and beyond.
 Similarly, the BOND Advisory Board (WP2) has been and will continue to promote the materials developed throughout the BOND project in their relevant networks.